You’ve known for a while now that someone you care about is going through a rough patch with money.

 Turn on the TV and sooner or later you’ll be accosted by adverts encouraging you to be a guarantor on a friend’s loan.
 It seems simple, but few things tear friendships and families apart like money.
 If your friend is struggling now, chances are they’ll struggle to pay you back on time each month as well.

-If your loved one asks you to be a guarantor on a loan for them kindly but firmly tell them no. Explain that you don’t want money or debt to ruin the bond you have with them, and you have enough responsibilities of your own to deal with.
-This would be the perfect opportunity to suggest they get some free and confidential debt advice.
+If a loved one asks you to be a guarantor on a loan for them kindly but firmly tell them no. Explain that you don’t want money or debt to ruin your relationship, and you have enough responsibilities of your own to deal with.
+This would be the perfect opportunity to suggest they get confidential debt advice.